RadioArtz/scp-project-unreal/README.md

 #### Projectfile and contribution informations:
 - this project uses Unreal Engine 4.24.3
+- when working on some major system, create an issue to inform others that you are working on it and keep it updated if you stop working on it.
+This is to avoid two people spending a lot of time just to find out that someone else has been working on the same thing.
+You can of course still work on things that others are already working on if you want to.
 - it was created without c++ enabled.
 I am open for c++ utilization, however I do not have the experience where i would feel comfortable enabling it by myself.
 - **no external marketplace assets** are to be used!
 - do NOT contribute assets and/or code that don't fall under the [License](https://github.com/RadioArtz/scp-project-unreal/blob/d0a3f758f9d75258092dbfb309da14a6c6b8ec47/License.txt)